-Don’t forget to Shop the current collection of artwork from the comfort of your device at http://artsdouglas.org/product-category/exhibit-artwork/
+Don’t forget to Shop the current collection of artwork from the comfort of your device at https://artsdouglas.org/product-category/exhibit-artwork/

 The Cultural Arts Council of Douglasville/ Douglas County, located at 8652 Campbellton Street in historic downtown Douglasville, Georgia, is open Mondays through Fridays, 9 am to 5 pm.
 For directions and more information, visit www.artsdouglas.org or contact the Cultural Arts Council at 770.949.2787.

 The mission of the Cultural Arts Council of Douglasville/Douglas County is to nurture, guide and stimulate the enjoyment of and participation in the arts among Douglas County residents by providing an atmosphere conducive to the arts, broadening the spectrum of quality exhibits and performances available to the community, and fostering individual interactions with the arts through a wide range of satellite groups.
-The Cultural Arts Council is supported in part by the City of Douglasville and the Douglas County Board of Commissioners
+The Cultural Arts Council is supported in part by the City of Douglasville and the Douglas County Board of Commissioners.

 Are you a fine artist interested in exhibiting at the Cultural Arts Center of Douglasville/ Douglas County?
 Send your artist statement, Gallery proposal, and images of your work to Program Coordinator Brittany Gilbert at firstname.lastname@example.org.
 Your work will be presented to the Gallery Committee for consideration in an exhibit over the next few years.
 Exhibits are planned up to three years in advance with attention to specific themes and can be subject to organization by art forms.
 The Gallery Committee has the right to coordinate exhibits at CAC discretion, and a right to censorship of subject matter due to the nature of the gallery clientele and its attendees.
 Artist who are chosen for exhibitions must also note that the CAC has final approval of all artworks submitted.